-The black Pawn is waiting to capture the white Pawn.
+The black Pawn is waiting to capture the white pawn.
 Black has now taken this Pawn on d4 but actually lands one square forward on d3.
 The white Pawn has been captured by en passant.
-Remember,an en passant move has to be made as soon as your opponent’s Pawn has moved two squares forward.
+Remember, the an en passant move has to be made as soon as your opponent’s Pawn has moved two squares forward.
 See that Black captures the white Pawn next to it but lands one square forward.

 Tips to Remember about En Passant